 During Joe Biden’s campaign to defeat the incumbent President Donald Trump in the 2020 election, Jill Biden played a more visible role than in her husband’s previous presidential runs.
 She served as one of his most active campaign surrogates, reached out to lawmakers to discuss immigration reform on his behalf, and helped him select Kamala Harris as his historic running mate.
 A couple of times, she even acted as his unofficial bodyguard, memorably helping to ward off protesters who interrupted his speeches.

 At the Democratic National Convention, held virtually due to the COVID-19 pandemic, Jill Biden underlined her lifelong passion for education by speaking from her former classroom at Brandywine High School.
-Before the election, she said she hopes to continue teaching after her husband takes office as the 46th president.
+Before the election, she explained why she planned to continue teaching after her husband took office as the 46th president.
 “It's important,” she told CBS News.
 “I want people to value teachers and know their contributions, and lift up the profession.”

 Dr. Jill Biden.
 Obama White House.